 For the No-Flour Onion Gravy

-- When the roast has reached it’s final temperature of 190 degrees, remove from the oven.
+- When the roast has reached its final temperature of 190°F (93°C), remove from the oven.
 Remove the beef from the pan and cover with foil.
 Allow to rest for 10 minutes.

-- While the beef is resting, defat the pan drippings, reserving the braised onions and garlic.
-Using a blender or immersion blender, add in the pan juice and reserved onions with garlic.
+- While the beef is resting, de-fat the pan drippings, reserving the braised onions and garlic.
+Add in the pan juice and reserved onions with garlic using a blender or immersion blender.
 Blend together until liquified.

 - Heat a non-stick pan over medium-high heat.
 Pour the mixture from the blender and add in the coconut milk.
 Mix together well.
 Add in the balsamic.
 Taste and adjust the seasonings.
 Set aside until the beef is ready.